Skip to Content

 Since our foundation in 2003, 3Ts has supported innovative research in the fields of suicide & suicide prevention.
 We've identified, funded and participated in key research projects to help fill knowledge gaps.
 We hope that our research can help inform future suicide prevention policies and ultimately help prevent future deaths by suicide.

-Accessing Help for Self-Harm and Suicidal Behaviour in the Emergency Department
+Accessing Help for Self-Harm and Suicidal Behaviour in the Emergency Department - a two-phase study

 Learn more